132nd-etcher/docs/EDLM/index.md

 ##### Try it out

 You can try Markdown right now, without installing anything.
-Just head to one of those oneline editor, and write away:
+Just head to one of those online editor, and write away:

 * [dillinger](http://dillinger.io/) (my favorite)
 * [classeur](http://classeur.io/)